Gobert Faces Possible Suspension, Says He's Treated Differently

 Gobert, who had 22 points, 17 rebounds, and three blocks in Minnesota's 122-111 win, earned his seventh flagrant foul point of the season when he extended his right arm into the neck of Marvin Bagley III.
 Crew chief Josh Tiven announced over the Target Center speakers that Gobert's action was "an unnecessary flail."

-With seven flagrant points this season, Gobert is likely to be suspended for Sunday's game.
-It would be his second flagrant-related suspension after he missed the Jan.
+With seven flagrant points this season, Gobert is suspended for Sunday's game.
+It marks his second flagrant-related suspension after he missed the Jan.
 13 game against the Milwaukee Bucks after picking up his sixth flagrant point of the season.

-Gobert is hopeful that the league will review the play and rescind the flagrant foul from his record.
+Gobert is hoped that the league would review the play and rescind the flagrant foul from his record, but it was confirmed on Saturday afternoon that he will be suspended for Saturday's game against the 76ers.

 “Hopefully they’ll look at it and they’ll see that it was just an accident,” Gobert said.
 “Maybe they can switch it to a tech.
 We’ll see.”